ikskuh/SDL.zig/README.md

 ### Linking SDL2 to your project

-This is a example `build.zig` that will link the SDL2 library to your project.
+This is an example `build.zig` that will link the SDL2 library to your project.

 ```zig
 const std = @import("std");